Anthony Mahowald

 Anthony Mahowald (born November 24, 1932) is a molecular genetics and cellular biologist who served as the department chair of the molecular genetics and cellular biology department at the University of Chicago.
-His lab focused on the Drosophila melanogaster, which is often referred to as fruit fly, specifically focusing on controlling the genetic aspect of major developmental events.
+His lab focused on the fruit fly Drosophila melanogaster, specifically focusing on controlling the genetic aspects of major developmental events.
 His major research breakthroughs included the study of the stem cell niche, endocycles, and various types of actin.

 Personal life

 Anthony Mahowald is married and has three children.

 Educational career

 Anthony Mahowald was born in Albany, Minnesota, on November 24, 1932.
 Mahowald received a bachelor's degree from Spring Hill College in Mobile, Alabama.
 Following his undergraduate studies, Mahowald earned his Ph.D. from Johns Hopkins University in 1962.
 At Johns Hopkins, Mahowald studied the structure of pole cells and polar granules in Drosophila melanogaster.
 Both his undergraduate and doctoral degrees were in the field of biology.

 Professional career

 Mahowald has worked in many universities in his academic career.
 From 1972 to 1982, he started his career at Marquette University, while also working for the Institute of Cancer Research in Philadelphia, Pennsylvania.
 Then, he accepted a position at Indiana University from 1972 to 1982.
 He then moved on to Case Western Reserve University from 1982 to 1990.
 Finally, from 1990 to 2002, Mahowald was employed at the University of Chicago as the department chair for molecular genetics and cellular biology.
 In 2002, he retired from academia and currently works as an emeritus at the University of Chicago.